inforgdev/corallia-js/README.md

 ## About

-CoralliaJS is a design system token compiler, currently for LessCSS, SCSS and Stylus.
+CoralliaJS is a design system token stringifier, currently for LessCSS, SCSS and Stylus.

 * Minified;
 * Support modern preprocessors: currenly LessCSS, SCSS and Stylus;